Find out which UK Trade Tariff codes to use for toys, games and sport equipment.

 - strings for rackets (Chapter 39, heading 42.06 or Section XI Textiles)

 - inflatable mattresses (lilos) and life vests of heading 39.26

-- sports vehicles other than bobsleighs or toboggans are classified under Section XIII
+- sports vehicles (not including bobsleighs, toboggans and the like are classified under Section XVII)

 - frogmen’s and other goggles of heading 90.04

 - inflatable ride-ons, swim rings with animal feature appendages, large rings used for water-slides of heading 95.03

 - breathing appliances of a kind used with oxygen or compressed air bottles of heading 90.20

 Fishing rods and accessories for fishing are covered under heading code 9507.